window.scrollTo(0, 0);

 Request a Lafayette Academy Tutor, In Lafayette or Online

-Tips for Teaching and Inspiring Children To Read Reading Comprehension Benefits
+Tips for Inspiring a Love of Reading Reading Comprehension Benefits

 Reading Comprehension Benefits

-The behavior you model has more impact on your children than your “parenting.”
+Here is the most important thing I’ve learned after working with 20,000 families at Lafayette Academy: The behavior you model has more impact than your “parenting.”

 Want to Boost Your Children’s Reading Comprehension?

-Lafayette Academy has a fantastic reading program (in person and online) to help K-8 students enhance their reading skills.
+Lafayette Academy’s Strategic Reading program (in person and online) helps K-8 students become conscious and active readers.
 Click here to learn more about Strategic Reading, a program with lasting reading comprehension benefits.
 Strategic Reading combines sophisticated technology with experienced teachers to help students accelerate their reading levels.

 Reading Comprehension skills provide lifelong benefits.